cgoo4/usedthese/README.md

-`used_there()` scrapes all the tables created by `used_here()` to enable a [Favourite Things](https://www.quantumjitter.com/project/box/) article on how R packages and functions are used across the website.
+`used_there()` scrapes all the tables created by `used_here()` to enable a [Favourite Things](https://www.quantumjitter.com/project/box/) article on how packages and functions are used across the website.

 I personally find this approach makes it easier for me to check for consistency of usage, acknowledge the packages I most need to keep